English

 The state is currently in the process of mandating qualified savings plans for private sector employees.

-Under this legislation, you will need to enrol your employees into the Massachusetts Secure Choice Retirement Savings Plan (or another recognised retirement plan).
+Under this legislation, you will need to enroll your employees into the Massachusetts Secure Choice Retirement Savings Plan (or another recognized retirement plan).

 Details of the plan — including eligibility requirements — are due to be released soon.